-- a) Supporting our communities to take action on climate change. - b) Support biodiversity and the natural environment to help local carbon off-setting opportunities. - c) Reduce the harmful impacts of waste by maximising the amounts of materials recycled and reducing residual waste arisings. - d) Maintain the amenity and cleanliness of the Borough with an emphasis on Environmental Crime enforcement and maximising the use of our volunteers to enhance what we do already. - e) Support our partners to tackle flooding within our communities. - f) Safeguard our heritage and natural environment whilst delivering our priorities for economic growth.
+- f) Support biodiversity and the natural environment to help local carbon off-setting opportunities. - g) Reduce the harmful impacts of waste by maximising the amounts of materials recycled and reducing residual waste arising. - h) Maintain the amenity and cleanliness of the Borough with an emphasis on Environmental Crime enforcement and encourage volunteers to enhance what we do already. - i) Support our partners to tackle flooding within our communities. - j) Safeguard our heritage and natural environment. - k) Preserve, protect and enhance the Borough's numerous heritage assets, Listed buildings and Conservation Areas . - I) Create lists of non-designated heritage assets for all main settlements - m) Update Conservation Area Character Appraisals

-Strategic Objective 4: STRONG ORGANISATION

-Maintaining a sustainable, resilient and efficient organisation which is Digital by Default
+STRATEGIC OBJECTIVE 4: STRONG ORGANISATION Maintaining a Sustainable, Resilient and Efficient Organisation which is Digital by Default

-6. Maximise the potential of our workforce and be recognised as a leading employer
+6. Maximise the potential of our workforce and be recognised as a leading employer.